-Forsite Development, Inc. was founded by Tom McKittrick in 2004 for the purpose of acquiring and redeveloping corporate surplus industrial facilities.
-To date, Forsite has acquired and redeveloped over 6.8 million SF of these facilities across 3000 acres.
-These projects have attracted or retained approximately 960 jobs to the communities where they are located.
-Forsite continues to capitalize market opportunities by using creative deal structures not commonly used by traditional real estate firms.
+Forsite Development, Inc. was founded by Tom McKittrick in 2004 for the purpose of acquiring corporate surplus industrial facilities.
+To date, Forsite has redeveloped over 6.8 million SF of these facilities across 3000 acres, and our projects have attracted or retained approximately 960 jobs and counting.

 What We Buy

-Forsite is focused on purchasing existing industrial buildings, complexes, or portfolios generally with the following criteria:
+Forsite is focused on purchasing existing industrial buildings, complexes or portfolios.
+These include:

 We are interested in acquiring any value add industrial building that is at least 150,000 SF.

-We are especially focused on acquiring large industrial campuses with significant existing infrastructure including heavy power interconnects, deep water port access, waste-water treatment, steam generation, rail access, onsite power generation, and additional acreage.
+We are especially focused on acquiring large industrial campuses with significant existing infrastructure including; dual feed power, waste-water treatment, steam boilers, process water, rail access, onsite power generation, deep water port access and additional acreage.

 • Larger plants of at least 200 acres